-The Reno Planning Commission voted 4-2 to continue (postpone) consideration of this phase of the project as requested by the developer.
+The Reno Planning Commission voted 4-2 to continue (postpone) consideration of this phase of the project as requested by the developer (Verdi Area Development).
 Planning commissioners Velto, Johnson, Taylor, and Olivas approved while Hawkins and Marshall voted against.
 Presumably, they wanted an opportunity to deny the project outright.
 This proposal is in a state of limbo.
 The Meridian 120 South project includes 6 “villages” for a total of 558 residences effectively doubling the population of Verdi.
 The developer is introducing it in phases without presenting an overall plan, so it is impossible to review the total impacts on traffic, wildfire evacuation, fire protection, flooding, and other issues.
 The first phase of the project (villages 1 & 2) is in litigation after the city council denied it.
 The city council furthermore remanded the first phase of the project back to the planning commission with instructions to consider the total project rather than the phases individually (June 2019).
 The applicant asserted that the continuance was needed to work out undefined issues with a neighbor to the south.
 This lacked credibility.

 Opening public comment was made by Kerry Doyle (attorney from the Lemmon Valley class-action suit) saying that she was representing The Society for the Preservation of Verdi.
 She went on to say that the cumulative impacts of this huge project cannot be accurately assessed unless it is reviewed in its entirety.
 She went on to urge that the requested continuance be denied since the developer is not complying with the directive of the city council.
 Going forward, the planning commission should refuse to put any partial proposals on their agenda.
 Her office has moved for an injunction to prevent BT South (developer) from submitting partial plans for consideration.
 Until the court acts, she exhorts the planning commission to refuse to consider parts of the project individually.